How to Make the Best Peach Clafoutis

 Step 1 – First, slice the peach in half around the “equator”.
 Twist to open and separate the halves.
 Then remove the pit.

-NOTE: Be sure to look for cling~free peaches so it’s easy to remove the pit.
+NOTE: Be sure to look for cling-free peaches so the pit is easy to remove.
+I know I keep saying that.

 halved peaches on cutting board with serrated knife

 Step 2 – Next, slice your peaches into thin wedges – about 8 -12 per peach.
 You do not have to peel the peaches.
-If your peaches are not real sweet, sprinkle a little granulated sugar over the peaches.
-Drain the peaches of any liquid, saving the liquid to add to the batter.
+If your peaches are not very sweet, sprinkle a little granulated sugar over them.
+Drain the peaches of any liquid, reserving it to add to the batter.
 Set aside.

 TIP: I find that it’s easiest to slice peaches with a serrated knife – like a tomato knife.
 I love to use my small bamboo cutting board.
 I bought it in New York City years ago and it is still one of my favorites.